-The face is unlike the rest of the body because the skin is much thinner and it exfoliates much more rapidly, therefore it is extremely important to perform a color analysis during the consultation to determine where the client’s skin is warm or cool. this color analysis will let the technician know what color pigments to use.
+The face is unlike the rest of the body because the skin is much thinner and exfoliates much more rapidly, therefore it is extremely important to perform a color analysis during the consultation in order to determine whether the client’s skin contains warm or cool undertones.
+The color analysis is extremely important and allows the technician to know what color pigments should be used.

 Color blunders can be resolved but often take more than one treatment since tattoo ink is richer and stronger than cosmetic ink.
 There is a reason that cosmetic pigment fades in time.
 If a person changes their hair color, or decides they prefer brown eyeliner instead of black, or want to soften their lips, as they get older it can be done very easily as long as cosmetic ink used.